Many people are skeptical about veganism because they’re worried about the potential chemicals in plant-based meat and burgers.

 Calcium chloride typically acts to thicken, firm, and stabilize food products.
 It can also be used to control the pH, enhance the flavor, or as an anticaking compound in food.
 It is generally considered safe (source: FDA).
 It is often a natural by-product of brine but can also be made from limestone and hydrochloric acid (source: Science Direct).

 Mycoprotein is made from a fungus known as fusarium venenatum.
 Generally, mycoprotein is considered safe.
 However, some people have had bad reactions to it.
 This ingredient is exclusive to Quorn, so if you are hesitant to try it, there are plenty of other plant-based meats.
 Keep in mind that bad reactions to mycoprotein are very rare.

-While many meat alternatives are more carb-heavy (especially compared to real meat), Mycoprotein is a decent source of protein while being low in sugar and fat (source: Current Developments In Nutrition).
+While many meat substitutes are more carb-heavy (especially compared to real meat), Mycoprotein is a decent source of protein while being low in sugar and fat (source: Current Developments In Nutrition).